-- A drive-though facility to the control sold fing and lighting sent bichive and pick-up points. - A fuel canopy providing 6 fuelling positions and offering 3 grades of unleaded fuel, plus diesel, in each position. - An auto carwash facility, associated plantroom and 2 vacuum bays - A slatted timber refuse enclosure. - 10 car parking spaces including 1 disabled car parking space. - 1 EV changing bay. - Two underground fuel storage tanks of 70kL litres providing a total capacity of 140kL. - Signage as shown in the signage elevations sheet accompanying this application. - Site landscaping, outdoor seating, vehicle manoeuvring and access ways. - The modification of two existing vehicle crossovers on The Esplanade. - Modification of accesses to a road in a Transport Zone 2. - Display of signs in a Category 1 area.
+- A drive-though facility to the control standard of the control of the control - A fuel canopy providing 6 fuelling positions and offering 3 grades of unleaded fuel, plus diesel, in each position. - An auto carwash facility, associated plantroom and 2 vacuum bays - A slatted timber refuse enclosure. - 10 car parking spaces including 1 disabled car parking space. - 1 EV changing bay. - Two underground fuel storage tanks of 70kL litres providing a total capacity of 140kL. - Signage as shown in the signage elevations sheet accompanying this application. - Site landscaping, outdoor seating, vehicle manoeuvring and access ways. - The modification of two existing vehicle crossovers on The Esplanade. - Modification of accesses to a road in a Transport Zone 2. - Display of signs in a Category 1 area.